-In this section we introduce an intuitive notion of positive power of an element $p\in S$ as a multiple of $p$ whose only divisors, up to units, are also multiples of $p$, together with an additional property which, in the case of polynomial rings and under special conditions, also guarantees monicity (when $p$ is monic); this condition is encapsulated by \cref{lpowformula} below.
+In this subsection we introduce an intuitive notion of positive power of an element $p\in S$ as a multiple of $p$ whose only divisors, up to units, are also multiples of $p$, together with an additional property which, in the case of polynomial rings and under special conditions, also guarantees monicity (as a monomial in $p$); this condition is encapsulated by \Cref{lpowformula} below.
 An analogous approach is considered in \cite{RobinsonR1951}*{p.~145}, where it is shown that the same property is satisfied precisely by the nonnegative powers of $p$, whenever $p$ is a prime element and $S$ is an integral domain (see item \subcref{lpowgeneral-d} of \Cref{lpowgeneral} for a slight generalization).
-We will explore our notion in a more general context where, for suitable conditions on $p$ (\Cref{TandU} and \Cref{automorphU}), the set $\pow(p)$ is first-order definable using $p$ as parameter in the language of rings, with signature $(0,1,+,\cdot)$.
+We will explore our notion in a more general context where, for suitable conditions on $p$ (\Cref{TandUPV} and \Cref{automorphU}), the set $\pow(p)$ is first-order definable using $p$ as a parameter.

-We adopt the standard notations of ring theory (see \cite{Hungerford1980} for a background); except for nilpotency, all ring-theoretic properties considered in this work are first-order definable (see \cite{Hodges1993}*{Exercise 8.5.1} for an example of a ring whose nilradical is not definable).
-For the sake of brevity and notational convenience, whenever a subset $A$ of a ring $S$ (or, more generally, a property $\mathcal{P}$) is definable by a formula, say $\psi(\cdot)$, we will write ``$t\in A$'' (or, more generally, that ``$\mathcal{P}$ holds'') instead of ``$\psi(t)$'' in subsequent formulas; likewise, for two-variable formulas expressing binary relations $\psi(\cdot,\cdot)$ which correspond to algebraic properties, we abbreviate by using classical notation (e.g.~``$s\mid t$'' for divisibility). \begin{definition} Let $S$ be a ring.
-Given $p\in S$, we define the set $\lpow(p)$ of \textbf{logical powers} of $p$ as the set of elements $f\in S$ satisfying: \begin{itemize}
+\begin{definition} Let $S$ be a ring.
+Given $p\in S$, we define the set $\lpow(p)$ of \textbf{logical powers} of $p$ as the set of elements $f\in S$ satisfying: